react-native-community/discussions-and-proposals/proposals/0000-Move-Platforms-to-Own-Packages.md

   },
 ```

+Alternatively RNIOS and RNAndroid could be a `peerDependency` of React Native, and it would re-import the modules from the platform modules.

 Code-mods could be written to help with the transition.
 React and ReactDOM could be looked to as an example on how to do a transition like this as painlessly as possible.

 ## How we teach this

-A documentation page layout out where all these components are getting moved around to should be made.
+A documentation page laying out where all these components are getting moved around to should be made.
 This page could also document where Slimmen'd modules got moved to.

 ## Unresolved questions

- * After the platform-specific APIs are moved to the platform module, should the platform suffix be removed from the named export?
-(The filename may need to keep the suffix for now, to avoid Haste collisions)
  * Should `react-native init` auto-install `{ios,android}` by default?
 (I lean towards yes) If so, should there be a command line switch to not install them if the user wishes?